 Making the Case: Why Should We Care About Diversity and Inclusion in Public Gardens?

 American population demographics are changing, and these changes accompany a shift in our public garden audiences, members, supporters, and neighbors.
 It is predicted that by 2065, only 46% of the population will be white, with an inevitable “minority majority” population that already exists in some major urban centers.
 While population growth is fastest amongst racial and ethnic minorities, age demographics are also changing.
 Millennials have recently overtaken Baby Boomers as America’s largest generation and this younger cohort of public garden visitors may have different needs, interests, and expectations compared to prior generations.
-Immigration is also on the rise, with almost half of the American population being foreign born, but these indicators of racial and generational diversity are not the only ways that the population is changing.
+Immigration is also on the rise, with 13.4% of the American population being foreign born, but these indicators of racial and generational diversity are not the only ways that the population is changing.
 In 2010, one out of five Americans identified as having a disability, and the religious landscape of the United States has been shifting as fewer young adults identify as Christian and more identify as non-affiliated.
 While data surrounding LGBTQ+ populations can be difficult to obtain, it is estimated that anywhere from 4% to 10% of Americans identify as LGBTQ+ and support of LGBTQ+ issues has grown.
 With these demographic changes, communities that may have been previously underserved by public gardens are now an increasingly important and targeted audience.

 2. Financial Sustainability and Support